UTAA Annual Meeting Rules of Order

 Proxies

 Proxies will be provided to members via a link from the UTAA website (please click here).
-In order to be considered valid, all proxies must be received at the UTAA’s offices at least 48 hours (excluding Saturdays, Sundays and legal holidays) preceding the AGM, as specified by the UTAA by-law.
+In order to be considered valid, all proxies must be received at the UTAA’s offices at least 48 hours (excluding Saturdays, Sundays and legal holidays) preceding the Annual Meeting, as specified by the UTAA by-law.
 In addition, all proxies must be complete and include sufficient information to verify alumni status of the person granting the proxy.
 A proxy holder does not have to be a member of UTAA, however, the person granting the proxy must be a member.

-Nathan, Hartley, Hone, J. Gylde and Minden Gross Grafstein & Greenstein LLP (ed.).
+† Nathan, Hartley, Hone, J. Gylde and Minden Gross Grafstein & Greenstein LLP (ed.).
 Wainberg's Society Meetings including Rules of Order.
 CCH Canadian Limited.
 Toronto, 2001.